mulcmu/esphome-levoit-core300s/README.md

 - Figure out PM2.5 values
 - See if `01 E4 A5` can b be used to turn filter light on/off by ESP
 - PM2.5 sensor is reading super low.
-Other 3 units consistent 0 to 3 ug/m3.
+Other 3 Core300s units are consistent with readings of 0 to 3 ug/m3.
 Burning plastic / vacuum filter triggered spike.
 - Code custom UART esphome interface.
 - Investigate OTA of stock hardware without disassembly.
+- Can ESP control the wifi indicator light?
+Is this a ESP32 gpio or MCU pin?

 #### Notes: